siscia/siscia.github.io/_posts/2014-06-16-extend-postgres-to-json-fields.md

 First Andrey Antukh ["niwibi"](http://www.niwi.be/about.html) in [this](http://www.niwi.be/2014/04/13/postgresql-json-field-with-clojure-and-jdbc/
 ) blog post and then [Travis Vachon](https://twitter.com/tvachon/) in [this](http://hiim.tv/clojure/2014/05/15/clojure-postgres-json/) other blog post.

-However any of them wrote a library to reuse such code, so here is born [postgres-type](https://github.com/siscia/postgres-type).
+However none of them wrote a library to reuse such code, so here is born [postgres-type](https://github.com/siscia/postgres-type).

 It is just very few lines of code, but it is been thought to be extended, could be interesting, for example, support also hstore.